 Featherston earned his J.D. with highest honors from Baylor Law in 1972 after receiving his B.B.A. from Baylor University in 1971.
 After graduation, he entered private practice in Houston from 1972 through 1982.
 He joined Baylor Law in 1982 and was appointed the Mills Cox Chair in 1990.

-He and his wife, Sherry, have two daughters and four grandchildren.
+He and his wife, Sherry, have two daughters and three grandchildren.